Bryce-Davidson/Data-Structures/README.md

 # Data-Structures
-A repository of data structures for C++ and python.
+A repository of data structures for Java and Python.